 Well, there went out Plan A. Oh well, on to Plan B…

 We headed to the boat doc to catch a ride to Vernazza only to find out that the wind and choppy sea has caused them to cancel all boats for the afternoon.
 Oh well, we’ll just catch the train then…

-Thankfully, 20 minutes later we were on a train.
-However, we decided to ride it all the way back to “our” town so that we would not get stranded again.
+Thankfully, 20 minutes later a train pulled up and we were leaving Monterosso al Mare.
+However, instead of stopping in Vernazza, we decided to ride it all the way back to “our” town, Manarola, so that we would not get stranded again.
 This is where our car came into play…

 I still really wanted to see more of Cinque Terre so we decided to drive to Vernazza.
 Boy oh boy are those roads narrow and curvy!
 Several nauseating turns later we sideswiped our car along the guardrail and were so thankful we had purchased the full insurance coverage!

 Vernazza is a beautiful town and I was happy we got to see it.
 We snacked on fresh focaccia and meandered through the town taking pictures.
-It might be a smaller town than Manarola, but it was also where the cruise ships make a stop so it can get a bit touristy.
-At this point we felt like we has chosen the right place to stay.
+It’s a smaller town than Manarola, but it was also where the cruise ships make a stop so it can get a bit touristy.
+At this point we knew we has chosen the right place to stay.

 The driving trip was a great idea.
 Not only did we get to see more of the land, but we got back to Manarola in time to take this picture.
 I think it might be my favorite from the trip!

 Here is where the car was really a life-saver.
-We were able to pack up everything and get a hotel in La Spezia in the middle of the night.
+We were able to pack up everything and find a hotel in La Spezia in the middle of the night.
 Thankfully we had not paid for our room yet, so it was easy to leave and not need a refund.
-I just wish we had taken a photo of the water in the bathroom, but we just wanted to get out of there before the ceiling caved in.
+I just wish we had taken a photo of the water pouring into the room, but we just wanted to get out of there before the ceiling caved in.